MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-and-log-on-to-an-instance-of-outlook.md

 ﻿---
-title: 'How to: Get and Log On to an Instance of Outlook'
+title: 'Get and Log On to an Instance of Outlook'
-TOCTitle: 'How to: Get and Log On to an Instance of Outlook' ms:assetid: 7f5057dc-4232-4dc7-b597-16ff5f7bcd7d ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff462097(v=office.15) ms:contentKeyID: 55119926
+TOCTitle: 'Get and Log On to an Instance of Outlook' ms:assetid: 7f5057dc-4232-4dc7-b597-16ff5f7bcd7d ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff462097(v=office.15) ms:contentKeyID: 55119926